kpine/zwave-js-server-docker/README.md

 ### Network Keys

-All network keys must specified as 16-byte hexidecimal strings (32 characters).
+All network keys must specified as 16-byte hexadecimal strings (32 characters).
 A simple way to generate a random network key is with the following command:

 ```shell
 $ < /dev/urandom tr -dc A-F0-9 | head -c32 ; echo
 8387D66323E8209C58B0C317FD1F4251
 ```

 All keys should be unique; sharing keys between multiple security classes is a security risk.
-See the Z-Wave JS [Key management](https://zwave-js.github.io/node-zwave-js/#/getting-started/security-s2?id=key-management) docs for futher details.
+See the Z-Wave JS [Key management](https://zwave-js.github.io/node-zwave-js/#/getting-started/security-s2?id=key-management) docs for further details.

 At a minimum, the S0 (Legacy) network key is required, otherwise the zwave-js-server will fail to start.
 The S2 keys are optional but highly recommended.
 If unspecified, S2 inclusion will not be available.